+The children will

-- The children will demonstrate their increasing understanding of the census process through representation and interpretation of the data collected in the classroom census. - The children will correctly identify, create and interpret a variety of graphs e.g. block graphs, bar charts, bar-line graphs, pie charts... - The children will begin to make decisions about which type of graph to use for a particular purpose. - Be able to use the language of the census in meaningful discussion on the topic.
+- demonstrate their increasing understanding of the census process through representation and interpretation of the data collected in the classroom census - identify how a computer is essential in the collection of large amounts of data - correctly identify, create and interpret graphs e.g. block graphs, bar charts, bar-line graphs, piecharts... - make decisions about which type of graph to use for particular purposes - demonstrate understanding of the importance of fairness and accuracy in collecting and collating data - demonstrate an increasing ability to retrieve and interpret information presented in a variety of ways including flowchart, table, diagram, list, web, survey, question...